strategineer/personal-website/content/blog/2022-09-17/index.md

 New experiences are harder to come by these days but that doesn't mean that we shouldn't try.

 The elevator in the building I live in broke down recently.
-There's quite a few older people with reduced mobility living here, so I wrote a letter and posted it up offering to help anyone to get their groceries to their unit (imagine being in your 70s with a cane trying to get your groceries to the 7th floor without an elevator, it's not happening).
+There's quite a few older people with reduced mobility living here, so I wrote a letter and posted it up offering to help anyone to get their groceries to their uni.
+Imagine being in your 70s with a cane trying to get your groceries to the 7th floor without an elevator, it's not happening.

 Past me might have not even understood that was something that I should do (I've spent a long time being pretty clueless).